 This particular first stage had flown twice before, as a side booster on SpaceX’s massive Falcon Heavy rocket.
-The mission marked the first time that a Heavy side booster had been reconfigured and launched alone as a Falcon 9, Anderson said.
+Anderson said that the mission marked the first time that a Heavy side booster had been reconfigured and launched alone as a Falcon 9.

 Such reuse is key to SpaceX’s long-range goals, as the company aims to reduce the cost of spaceflight to make ambitious exploration feats such as Mars colonization economically feasible.

 SpaceX also aimed to recover the CSG-2 mission’s payload fairing — the protective “nose cone” that surrounds a payload during launch — Monday for reuse down the road, Anderson said.

 The report said that the Cosmo-SkyMed program consists of two satellites designed to observe Earth using synthetic aperture radar (SAR).

 CSG is an enhanced follow-on to the original Cosmo-SkyMed system.